deankoch/rasterbc_src/src_bgcz.knit.md

 The zip archive contains a geodatabase, which is represented on disk as a folder containing lots of crazy-looking user-unfriendly filenames (386.7 MB, or 567 MB uncompressed).

-Once these files is downloaded/extracted, the script will use the existing ones instead of downloading it all again (unless `force.download` is set to `TRUE`)
+Once these files are downloaded/extracted, the script will use the existing ones instead of downloading it all again (unless `force.download` is set to `TRUE`)